still-dreaming-1/vim-project-tags/README.md

 `call project_tags#add_extension('py')`

+You don't need to worry about whether you are adding support for an already supported language.
+If you call that function with a duplicate file extension, it will just be ignored.
+This means that if you prever, you can just call that function for each file extension you want to create tags for without worrying about whether or not the plugin already has built in support for that language.

 You can also provide a custom executable name or full path to to your ctags.
 Example:

 `let g:project_tags_ctags_path= 'myctags'`